-Astrophysics and Space Science Theory Group (ASSTG) - Dr. Hyde, Dr. Matthews, Dr. Land, Dr. Kong, Dr. Qiao
+Astrophysics and Space Science Theory Group (ASSTG) - Dr. Hyde, Dr. Matthews, Dr. Kong, Dr. Qiao, Dr. Anderson

 Members within the Astrophysics and Space Science Theory Group (ASSTG) conduct research in a variety of areas with current research topics including complex (dusty) plasmas, gravitoelectrodynamics, protoplanetary / protostellar evolution, grain charging in dense and tenuous dusty plasmas, grain coagulation in nebular clouds, ordered grain lattice formation within dusty plasmas, wave propagation through ordered and disordered dusty plasmas as well as numerical modeling of shock (low and hypervelocity impact) physics.
 Many of the above are relatively new research areas and as such show great potential for growth.

 Specific areas of current interest include: Dispersion Relations in Complex Plasmas.
 The formation of 2D coulomb crystals in low temperature plasmas is one of several interesting problems in a new area of physics called complex plasmas.
 In a Yukawa system, charged microparticles interact with one another through a screened Coulomb potential allowing system ordering ranging from gas->liquid->solid phases.
 Compared with colloidal suspensions, the particles are weakly damped allowing the excitation (via thermal perturbation or laser manipulation) of longitudinal, transverse and optical mode (optic-like inverse dispersion) waves.
 Determining the dispersion relations of such waves provides a sensitive diagnostic for use on experimental systems as well as provides data for basic physics research.